carpentries/instructor-training/_episodes/18-management.md

 > This discussion should take about 10 minutes.
 {: .challenge}

-Here are some strategies Carpentry instructors have generated to deal with this issue:
+Here are some strategies Carpentries instructors have generated to deal with this issue:

 *   Before running a workshop,